Gatsby Without the 'E': Crafting Lipograms with LLMs: Lipogram Constraints vs Fidelity

 \section{Lipogram Constraints vs Fidelity}

-To explore the malleability of written English, we employed our algorithm to create lipogram versions of {\em Gatsby} under constraints both stronger and weaker than forbidding the letter `E'.
-In particular, we generated lipogram translations for the first 200 paragraphs by excluding each single letter of the alphabet, plus selected subsets of vowels, consonants, and mixed letters to create even greater challenges.
-Representative paragraphs generated for each excluded letter of the alphabet appear in Appendix Table \ref{table:avoided_characters}.
+To explore the malleability of written English, we employed our algorithm to create lipogram versions of {\em Gatsby} under constraints both stronger and weaker than forbidding the letter `e'.
+We generated lipogram translations for the first 200 paragraphs by excluding each single letter of the alphabet, plus selected subsets of vowels, consonants, and mixed letters to create even greater challenges.

 Figure \ref{fig:gen_const_cosine_log} presents our results, with the x-axis representing the difficulty of lipogram generation (measured by the exclusion fraction of characters in standard English usage) and the y-axis representing the quality of generation (measured by mean paragraph cosine similarity with the original text).
 Each lipogram is represented as a point in restriction-quality space, labeled by the excluded letters.
 Weak lipogram constraints are easily overcome.
 Eliminating any of the 16 least frequent letters (up to letter `u', with 3.6\% frequency) yield very similar source similarity levels.
 Stronger constraints begin to interfere with the story Fitzgerald wanted to tell.